papum20/unibo__projects__ranflood-SAFARI/README.md

 `ssh` and `scp` scripts only work with 1 VM, reading its info from the appropriate `vm.txt` file.

+*	`./scripts/generate.sh` : auto-generate variables files
 *	`.scripts/util/out-count-results.sh` : count checker results (report files) in the specified folder, not recursive (i.e. search the files recursively in all and only subfolders, of the specified one, in the form of an IP)
+*	`./scripts/read-vms.sh` : read data of the VMs generated with SAFARI's terraform scripts, and export them as variables
 *	`.scripts/util/ssh-checker-check.sh` : launch an internal check in checker
 *	`.scripts/util/ssh-checker.sh` : ssh in checker
 *	`.scripts/util/ssh-scp-checker-out.sh` : scp from checker